DorienP/trinkets2gold/README.md

 * Write or audit implementations

 ## The Planning/Setup
-We started by minting two types of NFTs:
+We started by minting two types of Tokens:

 1. Trinkets
 2. Gold

-Our goal is to preemptively make these NFTs available, with the assumption that "the game" would properly distribute the Trinkets to the players.
+Our goal is to preemptively make these Tokens available, with the assumption that "the game" would properly distribute the Trinkets to the players.

 ## Concurrency Options: